javis86/node-red-contrib-mongodb-aleph/README.md

-node-red-node-mongodb
+node-red-contrib-mongodb-aleph
 =====================

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to save data in a MongoDB database.

-**Note** : This is the same node as was in the core of Node-RED.
+**Note** : This is the same node as was in [Node-Red-Nodes project](https://github.com/node-red/node-red-nodes/tree/master/storage/mongodb) of Node-RED.
-As of v0.10.8 you will need to install it from here if still required.

 Pre-requisite
 -------------